O'Donnell, Texas

-O'Donnell is a West Texas city that lies primarily in Lynn County, with a small portion extending south into Dawson County, Texas.
-Its population was 831 at the 2010 census, down from 1,011 at the 2000 census.
+O'Donnell is a West Texas city that lies primarily in Lynn County, with a small portion extending south into Dawson County, Texas, United States.
+Its population was 704 at the 2020 census.
 The Lynn county portion of O'Donnell is part of the Lubbock Metropolitan area.

 History

 O'Donnell was settled in 1910 and named for Tom J. O'Donnell, a railroad promoter.
 O'Donnell was a railroad-created town, founded in anticipation that the Pecos and Northern Texas Railway would lay tracks through the area.

 A branch of the Pecos and Northern Texas Railway was constructed from Slaton to Lamesa in 1910.
 The rails were abandoned and removed in 1999.
 In 2016, a controversy arose when the school was reported for having the ten commandments on its wall; when forced to take it down, the students came together and wrote Bible verses on sticky notes and posted them on the wall.